theprogramking/ask-gemini/README.md

 # ask-gemini

-A simple npm package to easily interact with Google's Generative AI (Gemini) in a Node.js project.
+A simple npm package to easily interact with Google's Generative AI (Gemini) in a Node.js project in three lines of code.

 ## Installation